natty-parser/natty/README.md

 techniques to produce a list of corresponding dates with optional parse and syntax information.

+## Documentation

+Used to live at http://natty.joestelmach.com/, we'll try to get something up at https://natty-parser.github.io/natty/

 ## History

 Originally written by Joel Stelmach at https://github.com/joestelmach/natty and developed between 2010 and 2017.
 Abandoned since then.
 We keep it alive as fork here since 2022.